0xSh3rl0ck/0xSh3rl0ck.github.io/_posts/CTF-WriteUp/2022-07-10-Cyber Defenders - Pwned-DC.md

 # #32	Analyzing the ransomware file.
 What is the API used to get the geographical location?

-We can solve these questions using the great tool by my friend Abdelrahman Nasr (T1m3-m4ch1n3) ❤️ which is used for a basic static analysis of a PE file with a colorful CLI I like a lot:D. then after we pass the exe to it will extract the APIs from it, we can get our answer.
+We can solve these questions using the great tool by my friend Abdelrahman Nasr (T1m3-m4ch1n3) ❤️ which is used for a basic static analysis of a PE file with a colorful CLI I like a lot :D. then after we pass the exe to it will extract the APIs from it, we can get our answer.

 [![52](/assets/images/CTF-WriteUp/Cyber-Defenders-Pwned_DC/52.PNG)](/assets/images/CTF-WriteUp/Cyber-Defenders-Pwned_DC/52.PNG)